 - Glasses to protect the eyes, with a high UVR protection rating to protect against UVA and UVB wavelengths.
 These can either have a clear lens or a darkened lens.
 The style of glasses that wrap around the face or have side covers to limit UVR reaching the eye are suggested.

 - UVR Protective face visor is very good for full protection of the face.
-Pictures of this can be found on the XP Support Group (XPSG) and Teddington Trust websites below, along with details on how to get one or make one.
+Pictures of this can be found on the Action for XP (https://www.actionforxp.org/) below, along with details on how to get one or make one.

 - Sunscreen should be broad spectrum 50+ sun protective factor (SPF) which protects against UVB as well as UVA.
 Sunscreens come in a variety of forms, sprays, creams, lotions, gels, roll-on along with different smells and colours/tints.
 It is important to choose one that a person will be happy to use all the time.
 Some are available on prescription for people with XP.
 Sunscreen should be applied 20 minutes before going out, and should be reapplied 2-3 hourly.
 Reapply the sunscreen if the cream is removed, e.g. after hand washing.
-Care should be taken in application to ensure no areas are missed and the correct amount is used.
-Sunscreen is tested for its SPF rating by testing with 2 mg/cm2 so if using a lotion, this equates to six heaped teaspoons of lotion or 35 ml to cover an average adult body.
-This can vary if using different formulations so check the manufacturer’s recommendations.
-Lips should not be forgotten, SPF 50+ protection lipblock should also be used.
+Care should be taken while applying it to ensure no areas of skin are missed and the correct amount is used.
+Sunscreen is tested for its SPF rating by testing with 2 mg/cm2.
+So if you are using a lotion, this equals six heaped teaspoons of lotion or 35 ml to cover an average adult body.
+Different formulations vary so check the manufacturer’s recommendations.
+Lips should not be forgotten - use a protection lip-block ,with sun protection factor (SPF) 50+.

 - Skin checks.
-If you notice anything different on your skin or a freckle or mole looks like it is changing in some way then make an appointment to see your doctor or local dermatologist to get it checked.
+If you notice anything different on your skin, or a freckle or mole looks like it is changing in some way, make an appointment to see your doctor or local dermatologist to get it checked.
 The sooner something is noticed and treated the better.
 Your dermatologist/GP or specialist nurse can teach you what to look for and how to do a skin check.

 - Eye concerns.
 If you notice any changes with your eyes or notice any lumps, inform your medical team as soon as possible to get them checked.

 - UVR, in particular UVA, can travel through some window glass, although not all.
 It all depends on how the glass was manufactured which can be difficult to know if it is already in a window.
-UVR protective film is a transparent film that can be applied to a window to reduce UVA coming through.
+UVR protective film is a transparent film that can be applied to windows to reduce the amount of UVA coming through.
 It is available from companies that supply window films and can be up to 99.8% effective at blocking UVA.
-Some patients may be eligible for a disability facilities grant to help fund this (https://www.gov.uk/disabled-facilities-grants) or the XP charities may be able to help.
-Cars windows may also need this protection.
+Some patients may be eligible for a “disabled facilities grant” to help fund this (https://www.gov.uk/disabled-facilities-grants) or Action for XP (XP charity) may be able to help.
+Car windows may also need film protection.
 Remember an open window will let in UVR.
 Drawing curtains and blinds is an effective way of reducing UVR.

 - Light bulbs.
 In particular, halogen, fluorescent and compact fluorescent bulbs are known to produce some UVA.
-This risk is relatively low but can be a problem if a bulb is close to a person with XP.
-Bulbs can be covered with protective UVR sleeves or changed to ones that produce less UVR such as LEDs.
+This risk is relatively low but can be a problem if a bulb is close to a person affected by XP.
+Bulbs can be covered with protective UVR sleeves or changed to those which produce less UVR such as LEDs.

 - UV meter.
 As UVR is invisible it can be hard to know when you are at risk.
-A UV meter is provided by the XP Support Group to those seen in the UK National XP service, can help with a more accurate assessment of the amount of UVR in the environment.
+UV meters are provided by the Action for XP charity to those patients seen in the UK National XP service at Guy and St. Thomas Hospital, London.
+UV meters can help with a more accurate assessment of the amount of UVR in the environment.

-Where can I get more information about XP?
+Where can I get more information about xeroderma pigmentosum?